Meet Me at the Edge of the World: the 2025 Nowhere Else Festival keynote address

 The summer of 1992 — that was a season of firsts...

-Working at Camp Casey with a team of students — some of them camp counselors, some groundskeepers, some maintenance workers — we worked and played along a stretch of rocky shoreline at the edges of forests to the north and south, a wilderness full of pathways for deer, owls, rabbits, raccoons, foxes, and eagles.
-We climbed around on giant concrete fortifications and gunports installed on the cliffs above the ocean.
+Working at Camp Casey with a team of students — some of them camp counselors, some groundskeepers, some maintenance workers — I lived along a stretch of rocky shoreline, with a deep woods along the property’s north border, and another to its south.
+It seeed too good to be true, a wilderness full of pathways for deer, owls, rabbits, raccoons, foxes, and eagles.
+My new friends and I climbed around on giant concrete fortifications and gunports installed on the cliffs above the ocean.
 The place had been designed for violence, for defense of the mainland.
-And we made it a playground.
+And we turned it into a playground.

 We transformed one of its bunkers — an underground chamber named for Lieutenant Thomas Parker, a Union soldier — into a sacred secret, a clubhouse for discovery.
-On Wednesdays, after dark, we’d hike by flashlight into the woods and descend into the bunker, bringing our discoveries in poetry and prose, eager to read aloud what we were discovering as we ventured across the thresholds of our experience.
+On Wednesdays, after dark, we’d hike by flashlight into the woods and descend into the bunker, bringing our discoveries in poetry and prose, eager to read aloud our literary discoveries, venturing beyond the edges of our indivdual experiences.
 The art that we shared wove us together.
 The oceans between us proved crossable.
-In fact, there was no divide at all — it just took some effort to claim the ground that already connected us.
-We called ourselves The Thomas Parker Society, inspired by a movie that I’ve made the focus of another chapter in my book.
+In fact, there was no divide at all — it just took some effort to find and claim the ground that already connected us.
+We called ourselves The Thomas Parker Society, inspired by a Peter Weir movie that I’ve made the focus of a chapter in my upcoming memoir.

-We have continued to gather, to share our discoveries in writing, music, and art, over three decades.
+This not-so-secret Society as continued to gather and to grow, as hundreds have shared their discoveries in writing, music, and art, over three decades.
 I opened my home, one apartment after another, and others opened theirs.
-We watched the Society grow, people flowing in and flowing out, inviting their kindred spirits.

 And one day, a friend of mine who knew goodness when he found it brought his friend Anne to the Society.
-That is how we met.
+That is how Anne and I met.
 She began to share her poems.
 I will never forget the first one where the title alone enchanted me and made me want to know more and more: “She Loves the Edges of Things.”

 An ear’s rim, the hem of rain preceding a storm,